Le Creuset ceramic cookware needs no introduction. It is widely regarded as one of the worlds best kitchenware brands.

 - Use the correct utensils when using Le Creuset ceramic cookware.
-If you can, try to stick to silicone, wood or nylon utensils to avoid scratching the glaze.
+If you can, try to stick to silicone, wood or nylon utensils.
+Metal utensils can scratch your ceramics.

-- To protect your Le Creuset cookware, ensure to use your near empty ceramics such as roasters on low heat at first.
-This will increase the life span of your dishes and prevent hot spots before the entire dish reaches the required temperature.
+- To protect your Le Creuset cookware, ensure to heat your near empty ceramics such as roasters slowly.
+This will increase the life span of your dishes and prevent hot spots and potential cracking.

 - As much as possible, try to stack smaller dishes inside larger ones, instead of simply storing one dish on top of another.
 This will help prevent chipping.

 Le Creuset ceramics are pricy but for many proud owners it’s worth it.
-Why? because they get some much enjoyment from using the cookware and tableware.
+Why?
+Because they have a lot of fun using their cookware and tableware.
 The colors are really pretty and you don’t need to purchase a whole set.
-You can start with a colorful coffee mug and see you if enjoy.
-I think you’ll be impressed.
+You can start with a colorful coffee mug and go from there.
+But honestly, I think you’ll be impressed.

 - Ceramic Definition and Chemistry (thoughtco.com)

 - Ceramics Don’t Have To Be Brittle (https://www.caltech.edu)

 - WARRANTY (https://www.lecreuset.com.au)

 - Consumer use effects on nanoparticle release from commercially available ceramic cookware (https://www.sciencedirect.com)